-2013: (Edmonton) In 18 games (18 starts) O'Donnell started eight games at left guard and 10 games at right tackle.
-O'Donnell won the Eskimos Offensive Lineman of the Year.
+2013: In 18 games (18 starts), O'Donnell started eight games at left guard and 10 games at right tackle.
+He was the Eskimo nominee for Most Outstanding Offensive Lineman.

 2012: Signed with the Eskimos on Sept.
 17, 2012 after his rights were traded to Edmonton from Saskatchewan along with a 2013 fourth round pick in the CFL Canadian Draft in exchange for import wide receiver Greg Carr and a 2013 fifth round pick in the CFL Canadian Draft.
-O'Donnell played in six games (one start) along the offensive line.
-He played his first game on Sept.
-28 in Calgary.
-On Oct.
-13 he was the long snapper for the second half when Ryan King got injured and had one special teams tackle and continued to snap for field goals.
-He was on the reserve list for Week 12.
-He started the Eastern Division semifinal.
+O'Donnell played six games (one start) along the offensive line.
+He made his Eskimo debut on September 28 in Calgary.
+On October 13, he stepped in as long snapper for the second half when Ryan King sustained an injury and recorded a special teams tackle.
+O’Donnell was on the reserve list for Week 12.
+He started the East Semi-Final.

-Pro: O’Donnell was drafted by the Saskatchewan Roughriders in the second round, 15th overall in the 2011 CFL Canadian Draft; but he opted to sign with the Cincinnati Bengals where he spent the 2011 season on the Bengals practice roster.
-O’Donnell was released by Cincinnati during the NFL’s final cuts in 2012.
+2011: O’Donnell was drafted by the Saskatchewan Roughriders in the second round (15th overall) in the 2011 CFL Canadian Draft.
+He opted to sign with the Cincinnati Bengals where he spent the season on the Bengals practice roster.

 College: O'Donnell played his college football with Queen’s University in the CIS where he was a standout.
-O’Donnell collected several awards throughout his career including the Orrin Carson Memorial Trophy for best Offensive Lineman twice in 2009 and 2010; and was named a first team All-Canadian in 2009 and 2010.
+He collected several awards throughout his career, including the Orrin Carson Memorial Trophy for Best Offensive Lineman in 2009 and 2010 and first team All-Canadian in 2009 and 2010.

 Personal: O'Donnell had a tryout with the NBA's Boston Celtics and Toronto Raptors in 2011.